derb12/pybaselines/docs/algorithms/polynomial.rst

 Penalizing Outliers
 ~~~~~~~~~~~~~~~~~~~

-The algorithms in pybaselines that penalize outliers are
+The polynomial algorithms in pybaselines that penalize outliers include
-:meth:`~.Baseline.penalized_poly`, which incorporate the penalty directly into the
+:meth:`~.Baseline.penalized_poly`, which incorporates the penalty directly into the
-minimized cost function, and :meth:`~.Baseline.loess` (if ``use_threshold`` is False),
+minimized cost function, and :meth:`~.Baseline.loess` (if ``use_threshold`` is False)
+and :meth:`~.Baseline.quant_reg`, which use
+:ref:`iterative reweighting <iterative-reweighting-explanation>` to apply lower weights
-which incorporates penalties by applying lower weights to outliers.
-Refer
-to the particular algorithms below for more details.
+to outliers.
+Refer to the particular algorithms below for more details.

 Algorithms